sherryxhu/BikeTracker/README.md

 5. What is the breakdown of Trip Route Category-Passholder type combinations?
 What might make a particular combination more popular?
 6. Display or graph 3 metrics or trends from the data set that are interesting to you.

+The web app can be found at this link: https://sherryxhu.github.io/BikeTracker/